c4dt/lightarti-rest/tools/README.md

-# Tools for arti-cache
+# Tools for generating custom directory information

-## Overview

-To send some data anonymously over the network, Lightarti-rest relies on a subset of relays of the Tor network.

-This script allows to set up a snapshot of the most reliable Tor relays for faster circuit setup.

-You will have to create a custom directory authority, and to periodically run this script on a trusted server.

-Then the app will have to download the files, put them in a directory, and send the path to this directory to the library.
+To reduce bandwidth use of lightarti-rest, the library relies on custom Tor directory information.
+The scripts in the `tools/` directory generate the required files, that can then be downloaded by apps for use with lightarti-rest.

+The scripts in this directory pick reliable nodes so that ideally the consensus can be used for up to a week.
+Reliability is measured as INSERT MEASURES HERE.
+We refer to the [accompanying Jupyter notebook](churn_analysis.ipynb) for a historical analysis of churn on the Tor network that shows shows that this approach is viable.

+The tool provides three functions:

+1. Setting up a custom directory authority.
+The keys of this authority are used to sign the smaller custom consensus files.
+This step only needs to be run once.
+2. Generating a new custom consensus.
+Based on the latest consensus information, the script produces a smaller consensus of reliable nodes.
+A new custom consensus should ideally be generated at least once a day.
+Generating a new custom consensus requires the keys from the previous step.
+3. Generating a churn file.
+As a custom consensus ages, some nodes may no longer be available.
+To increase efficiency, lightarti-rest can take as input a very small churn file that lists available nodes.
+A churn file is generated with respect to a specific custom consensus.
+Ideally it is updated every hour.

+We describe these in more detail below.

+The size of a consensus retrieved from Tor authorities in microconsensus format is about 2.2 MB.

+The size of a shortened consensus will depend on the number of relay we decide to include, if we keep the default values (120 routers), it will have a size of about 45 KB.

+The size of the churn file will increase over time, as more relays become unreachable.
+Each unreachable relay increase the size of the churn file by 41 bytes (40 bytes for the fingerprint of the relay plus 1 byte for the new line).
+So typically, its size will be less 1 KB.

 ## Requirements

 This script requires Python 3 (version >= 3.7), as well as the libraries Stem (version >= 1.8.0), PyCryptodome (version >= 3.10.1), and Cryptography.

-It is advised to install the required libraries with `pip`:
+We recommend to install the required libraries with `pip`:

 ```
 pip install -r requirements.txt